benallen-dev/artifact-deployer/README.md

 ## Todo:
+- [ ] Add proper doc comments
-- [ ] Check which SHA is deployed to avoid deploying more than once
+- [ ] Clean up deploy dir to avoid unbounded disk usage
 - [ ] I'm not super happy with how I'm doing code splitting here, having everything in the root as part of the `main` package feels a bit disorganised.